CristianaDvD/but-first-bellydance/README.md

 Owner also created a 404 Error page displaying same navigation bar and footer as the website, to save the user from searching for our website from scratch.
 (Created after my mentor's suggestion @G-Taylor)

    ![Screenshot of 404 page for But first, Bellydance! website](assets/images/404-screen.png)

+### Features to be implemented

+- Parental permission in writting for children to join classes.
+- Free entry events for whoever can't afford to join classes.

+## Accessibility

+Throughout the development process, I took care to make the website as accessible as feasible.
+I've done this by:

+   - Using descriptive alt attributes on images on the site.
+   - Making sure that the site has a enough color contrast.
+   - Ensuring menus are accessible by marking the current page as current for screen readers.
+   - Giving screen reader information in cases when icons are used instead of text